-- Keep your walking shoes handy and be active whenever you have the chance. - Park your car a few blocks from work. - Get off the bus or train at the stop beforehand and walk. - Take the stairs instead of the lift. - Walk up the escalator instead of standing still. - Walk the longer way around to the photocopier, printer or fax machine. - Enjoy a walk during your lunch break or team up with a friend to walk after work. - Walk to your colleague's office instead of sending an email.
+- Keep your walking shoes handy and be active whenever you have the chance. - Park your car a few blocks from work. - Get off the bus or train at the stop beforehand and walk. - Take the stairs instead of the lift. - Walk up the escalator instead of standing still. - Enjoy a walk during your lunch break or team up with a friend to walk after work. - Walk to your colleague's office instead of sending an email.